hypothe/rt2_assignment1/README.md

 ## Known Issues and Limitations

 Despite the service calls being implemented as asynchronous in the ROS2 components, they are translated back into blocking ones when interfaced via ros1_bridge.
-Furthermore, the implementation of that node has an intrinsic timeout for service calls which, combined to the extensive calls here used to drive the robot, can lead to reported failures in calling '/user_interface' service.
+Furthermore, the implementation of that node has an intrinsic timeout for service calls which, combined with the extensive calls here used to drive the robot, can lead to reported failures in calling '/user_interface' service.
 To patch that the timeout can be increased by modifying its value in the **ros1_bridge** source code, namely at line 314 of file **include/factory.hpp**; 60 seconds should be enough.